jhonmaldonado5454/TODO_app/README.md

 ## React TODO App

-A simple TODO app built with React, using components, props, CSS styles, states, and effects.
+A TODO app built with React, using components, props, CSS styles, states, and effects.
 It also implements React Context, React Portals, and local storage.

 ### Description